gdoumenc/coworks/docs/tech_quickstart.rst

 First try
 ---------

-To create your first complete technical microservice, create a file ``app.py`` with the following content:
+To create your first complete technical microservice, create a file ``first.py`` with the following content:

 .. literalinclude:: ../tests/example/quickstart1.py

+This first example defines a very simple microservice ``app`` and adds it a local run command.

 Test this microservice locally::

-	(project) $ cws run
+	(project) $ cws -m first -s app run
 	Serving on http://127.0.0.1:8000